Last Updated on March 24, 2021 by Shaun Snapp

 - Weak Inference: Failing to provide sufficient evidence.

-- Distraction: Providing conclusion with irrelevant evidence.
+- Distraction: Providing a conclusion with irrelevant evidence.

 - Ambiguity: Failing to provide the conclusion due to vagueness in words, phrases, or grammar.